 Event marketing relies on the proper positioning of the product.
-No event can be effectively sold until a marketing plan is developed.
-The marketing plan will likely be the predicate that determines success or failure.
+No event can be effectively marketed until a marketing plan is developed.
+The marketing plan will likely be the factor that determines success or failure.
 And the key to a successful marketing plan is "positioning."

-Positioning is the strategy of determining, through intuition, research, and evaluation, those areas of consumer need that your event can fulfil.
-What types of events is the competition offering?
+Positioning is the strategy of determining, through intuition, research, and evaluation, those areas of consumer need that your event carefully meets.
+What kinds of events does the competition provide?
 What level of investment are they requiring of their attendees?
 Who is attending, and who is not?
-In other words: What niche are we trying to fill?
-What makes us different and how can we seize upon our unique qualities to market our events?
+In other words, what niche are we trying to fill?
+What makes us different, and how can we seize upon our unique qualities to market our events?
 And what markets will be receptive to our event concept?
-The event marketing executive who can answer these questions has the greatest opportunity of fulfilling expectations.
+The event marketing executive who can answer these questions has the greatest opportunity to fulfill expectations.

-- Location: Issues of location must be continuously evaluated, because interests of the markets change constantly.
+Location: Issues of location must be continuously evaluated because the interests of the markets change constantly.

-- Attention Span: People forget quickly.
-Marketing materials must constantly emphasise the needs the event will satisfy and the benefits it will provide, because potential attendees will likely be thinking about a thousand other things
+Attention Span: People forget quickly.
+Marketing materials must constantly emphasize the needs the event will satisfy and the benefits it will provide because potential attendees will likely be thinking about a thousand other things.

-- Competitive Costs: Positioning strategies must consider the economic level and flexibility of the audience being sought, and meet that expectation.
-Some organisations hold events where admission is free and the costs are covered by exhibitors, sponsors, and supporters.
-Others may set the cost of participation exceedingly high in order to attract only the market niche represented by big spenders and industry leaders.
-So, there is no definitive answer, other than that, registration/participation fee issues are a significant part of correctly positioning the event and an integral cog in the marketing plan.
+Competitive Costs: Positioning strategies must consider the economic level and flexibility of the audience being sought and meet those expectations.
+Some organizations hold events where admission is free and the costs are covered by exhibitors, sponsors, and supporters.
+Others may set the cost of participation exceedingly high to attract only the market niche represented by big spenders and industry leaders.
+So, there is no definitive answer; other than that, registration and participation fee issues are a significant part of correctly positioning the event and an integral cog in the marketing plan.